Theory of Critical Phenomena with Long-Range Temporal Interaction: Introduction

-for varying temperature.
+for changing temperature.
 FTS has been successfully applied to many systems to efficiently study their equilibrium and nonequilibrium critical properties~\cite{Gong,Zhong11,Yin,Yin3,Liu,Huang,Liupre,Liuprl,Feng,Huang1,Pelissetto,Xu,Xue,Cao,Gerster,Li,Mathey,Yuan,Yuan1,Yuan2,Zuo,Clark,Keesling}.
-Moreover, the protocol can be generalized to, with endorsement of the RG theory, a weak driving of an arbitrary form and, together with the linear driving, results in a series of driven nonequilibrium critical phenomena such as self-similarity breaking and its unique exponents~\cite{Yuan,Yuan1,Yuan2}, negative susceptibility, and competition of various equilibrium and nonequilibrium regimes and their crossovers, as well as the violation of fluctuation-dissipation theorem and hysteresis~\cite{Feng} and Kibble-Zurek mechanism~\cite{KZ1,Kibble2,KZ2,KZ3,Dziarmaga,Polkovnikov,inexper4}.
+Moreover, the protocol can be generalized to, with endorsement of the RG theory, a weak driving of an arbitrary form and, together with the linear driving, results in a series of driven nonequilibrium critical phenomena such as self-similarity breaking and its unique exponents~\cite{Yuan,Yuan1,Yuan2}, negative susceptibility, and competition of various equilibrium and nonequilibrium regimes and their crossovers, as well as the violation of fluctuation-dissipation theorem, hysteresis~\cite{Feng}, and Kibble-Zurek mechanism~\cite{KZ1,Kibble2,KZ2,KZ3,Dziarmaga,Polkovnikov,inexper4}.

-In a recent letter~\cite{Zeng}, motivated by the dynamics of open quantum systems near their dissipated phase transitions~\cite{Sudip,Werner,Weiss,Yin3}, we have initiated a study of critical phenomena with memory arising from a temporal power-law interaction characterized by a decaying exponent $\theta>0$ in an attempt to understand critical phenomena in complex systems.
-There, it is found that systems with the long-range temporal interaction behave qualitatively different from their spatial counterparts.
+In a recent letter~\cite{Zeng}, motivated by the dynamics of open quantum systems near their dissipated phase transitions in which interactions at different times are involved~\cite{Sudip,Werner,Weiss,Yin3}, we have initiated a study of critical phenomena with memory arising from a temporal power-law interaction of the form $(t-t_1)^{-1-\theta}$ at times $t$ and $t_1$ with a decaying exponent $\theta>0$ in an attempt to understand critical phenomena in complex systems.
+There, it is found that systems with such a long-range temporal interaction behave qualitatively different from their spatial counterparts.
 Most prominently, a form of the hyperscaling law, Eq.~\eqref{Widom},

-derived from Eqs.~\eqref{Rushbrooke},~\eqref{Griffiths}, and~\eqref{Widom}, is broken in all $d$ for $\theta<1$, not just at $d=d_c=6-2/\theta$, which can again equal 1 for $\theta=1/3$.
+derived from Eqs.~\eqref{Rushbrooke},~\eqref{Griffiths}, and~\eqref{Widom}, is broken in all $d$ for $\theta<1$, not just at $d=d_c=6-2/\theta$, which can again equal 1 for $\theta=2/5$.
 This indicates that the origin here is not a dangerous irrelevant variable.
 Instead, the violation stems from a novel mechanism that the whole Hamiltonian na\"{\i}vely containing the long-range temporal interaction possesses a finite scaling dimension